Vanuatu: Cuisine

 The cuisine of Vanuatu (aelan kakae) incorporates fish, root vegetables such as taro and yams, fruits, and vegetables.
 Most island families grow food in their gardens, and food shortages are rare.
 Papayas, pineapples, mangoes, plantains, and sweet potatoes are abundant through much of the year.
 Coconut milk and coconut cream are used to flavour many dishes.
 Most food is cooked using hot stones or through boiling and steaming; very little food is fried.

 The national dish of Vanuatu is laplap.

 Sports

-The most practised sport in Vanuatu is football.
+The most practiced sport in Vanuatu is football.
 The top-flight league is the VFF National Super League.
 The Port Vila Football League is another competition.

 Festivals

 The island of Pentecost is known for its tradition of land diving, locally known as gol.
 The ritual consists of men land diving off a 98-foot-high wooden tower with their ankles tied to vines, as part of the annual yam harvest festival.